ga4gh/vrs/docs/source/terms_and_model.rst

-* The VariationSet identifier MAY be computed as described in :ref:`computed-identifiers`, in which case the identifier effectively refers to a static set because a different set of members would geneate a different identifier.
+* The VariationSet identifier MAY be computed as described in :ref:`computed-identifiers`, in which case the identifier effectively refers to a static set because a different set of members would generate a different identifier.
 * `members` may be specified as Variation objects or CURIE identifiers.
 * CURIEs MAY refer to entities outside the `ga4gh` namespace.